 Even though you are being sued as the owner of the vehicle, and your name will be on the lawsuit complaint, understand that in almost all cases it is your own auto insurance company that will hire a lawyer, defend the lawsuit, pay all legal costs and expenses of defending you, and ultimately pay a settlement that will be within your insurance policy limits.

-What happens if a friend wrecked your car and they are an uninsured driver driving insured car in Michigan
+What happens if a friend wrecked your car and they are an uninsured driver driving an insured car in Michigan

-If a friend wrecked your car and they are an uninsured driver driving your insured car in Michigan, then your own insurance company may defend the driver depending on your policy and there may be some personal financial risk due to owner liability.
+If a friend wrecked your car and they happen to be an uninsured driver driving your insured vehicle in Michigan, then your own insurance company may defend the driver depending on your policy and there may be some personal financial risk due to owner liability.